 I visit Priority Pass restaurants several times a year when I travel through airports like Boston, Miami, Cleveland, Seattle, and Houston, to name a few.
 If my husband and I visit one of these Priority Pass restaurants just twice a year, that's up to $112 in value that I get from my Chase Sapphire Reserve.

-Earlier this year, American Express cut this restaurant benefit from its Priority Pass cards.
+American Express no longer offers this restaurant benefit on its Priority Pass cards.

 Reasons 3 and 4: Travel insurance and international acceptance